zer0lightning/siftblock/README.md

 ### Daily diff

 Every day at midnight UTC, a second workflow compares the current blocklist against the previous day's snapshot and writes only the **newly observed domains** to `daily/YYYY-MM-DD.txt` — a running log of when domains first appeared.

+## FAQ ##

+- **Detects newly registered domains not yet in any feed?**
+No — only matches domains upstream feeds have already flagged.

+- **Scans CRT.SH / certificate transparency logs / other sources directly?**
+Not yet — planned.
+Currently feed-aggregation only.

 ---